 This is just one test among hundreds that we could have chosen from across several different tools.
 Every user’s needs are going to be a little bit different, so you need to take the information you’ve learned here, and decide for yourself if one battery platform is better for you than the other.

 There are a lot of variables in play thanks to the wide variety of tools that are powered by both batteries.
 At the end of the day, if staying on one battery platform and knowing all your tools will work with all your batteries is most important to you, Milwaukee is the way to go.
-You’ll still get great performance.
-If getting the greatest amount of power is the most important factor, DeWalt may have the edge for now.
-You’ll still get decent run time, and that will improve further when the new 3.0/9.0Ah battery arrives.
+They also have more available models and sizes.

 But then there’s the Metabo 36V 9-inch grinder… A conversation for another day perhaps.